Gift Card Breakage Revenue: When and How to Recognize It

 • Technology simplifies management: Automated revenue recognition software and integrations with existing accounting systems streamline gift card accounting, minimizing errors and ensuring compliance with ASC 606.
 This simplifies processes and allows for more informed financial decisions.

-What is Gift Card Breakage?
+What Is Gift Card Breakage?

 Gift card breakage is a key concept for any business selling gift cards.
 It represents the portion of gift card sales that customers never redeem—the "leftover" value from gift cards that are lost, forgotten, or expire.
 This seemingly small detail has significant implications for your financial reporting and revenue recognition.

-Defining Gift Card Breakage
+Gift Card Breakage Defined

 Gift card breakage, simply put, is the value of unredeemed gift cards.
 Baker Tilly defines breakage as the portion of gift card sales that a business estimates and recognizes as revenue over time.
 It's not just about physically lost cards; it also includes small, impractical balances and forgotten cards.
 Paytronix highlights breakage as both a potential revenue source and an accounting challenge, emphasizing the need for accurate estimation.

-Why Breakage Matters
+Why Gift Card Breakage Matters

 Understanding gift card breakage is crucial for accurate financial reporting and compliance.
 PwC explains that unredeemed gift card balances (breakage) are considered revenue and must be accounted for appropriately.
 Your revenue recognition depends on your company's expectations regarding breakage.
 Accurate gift card accounting, including breakage, is vital to avoid financial misstatements and potential legal issues, as noted by Paytronix.
 Getting this right is essential for maintaining a healthy financial standing.